go101/golds/README.md

 [![go-recipes](https://raw.githubusercontent.com/nikolaydubina/go-recipes/main/badge.svg?raw=true)](https://github.com/nikolaydubina/go-recipes)

+**__(NOTE: because the AST-parsing complexities introduced in recent Go versions and I have not enough spare time to study the complexities deeply, this project is poorly maintained now.
+The `golds` tool might crash or show incomplete information when analyzing some Go projects.)__**

 **Golds** is a **Go** **l**ocal **d**ocs **s**erver, a Go docs generator, and a Go code reader.
 It tries to extract as much information as possible from Go code to help gophers understand, study and use Go packages.